cantina/cantina-models/README.md

 cantina-models
 ==============

-[Modeler](https://github.com/carlos8f/modeler)-powered models for Cantina applications.
+Models for Cantina applications.

 Provides
 --------

-- **app.collections** - A hash of modeler collections, keyed by collection 'name'.
+- **app.collections** - A hash of collections, keyed by collection 'name'.
-- **app.createCollection (name, options)** - Create a collection for use in the application.
-Accepts all the usual modeler options.
+- **app.createCollection (name, store, options)** - Create a collection using the specified store for use in the application.
+The store must export a function that implements a [modeler](https://github.com/carlos8f/modeler)-compatible API.
+Options will be pased directly to the store, so if it's a modeler store, you can pass all the usual modeler options.
 By default it sets up modeler CRUD hooks that emit/run app-level events/hooks.
 (See more below).
+If you don't specify a store, collections will be created using a modeler memory-store.
+- **app.createCollectionFactory (factoryName, store, defaults)** - Create a
+store-specifc collection factory, optionally including default options.

 Events
 ------